What to Eat in Piles & What Not to Eat? A Nutritional Guide

 Which is the Best Foods to Eat in Piles?

-if you are suffering from piles, you must aim for high fibre diet and plenty of fluid intake.
+If you are suffering from piles, you must aim for high fibre diet and plenty of fluid intake.
 This is done to avoid constipation which can exacerbate the condition.
 Here are some fibre-rich foods to be included in your daily diet:

 1. Whole Grains